 Can I Use My Credit Card to Pay My Bankruptcy Fees?

-You might think it’s a bit ironic that you have to pay a court filing fee, an attorney’s fee and maybe even other fees to file a bankruptcy case.
-After all, you wouldn’t be thinking about filing a bankruptcy unless you were having some pretty serious financial issues already, right?
+You might think it’s a bit cruel that a person declaring bankruptcy has to pay a court filing fee, an attorney’s fee, and maybe even other fees to file the case.
+After all, you wouldn’t be thinking about filing for bankruptcy unless you were having some pretty serious financial issues already, right?

 Using a Credit Card to Pay Bankruptcy Fees Can Be a Bankruptcy Crime

 Does this sound like a brilliant idea to you?
-If so, I urge you to rethink.
+If so, please rethink.
 What you’re talking about is committing fraud.
-Yes.
-I said it.
 When you charge on your credit card with no intention of paying it back, you’ve committed fraud against your creditor.
 You can be prosecuted, fined, and serve jail time.

 Most bankruptcy attorneys will not take a credit card to pay for fees unless that card is in the name of a party who isn’t filing a bankruptcy case.
 If your parent, friend, or cousin paid the fees for you, your bankruptcy attorney may well be happy to run it as a charge on that person’s account.